 Medicaid rules vary from state to state.
 Unfortunately, it’s easy to make a mistake or get well-intentioned but bad advice.
 Whether you work with our New York law firm or not, please don’t try to do-it-yourself when it comes to your New York Medicaid applications.

 Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate Law.
-We welcome you to contact our Garden City, Lido Beach, Islandia, or Manhattan, New York law offices to learn more about how we can help address your Medicaid planning legal matters.
+We welcome you to contact our Garden City, Lido Beach, or Islandia, New York law offices to learn more about how we can help address your Medicaid planning legal matters.